 Why image-to-video beats text-to-video for almost everything

-- The model doesn’t have to invent the subject, only the motion
+- The model does not invent the subject, only the motion, so identity stays stable.

-- You can control the look in advance with Midjourney / Flux
+- You control the art direction in advance with Midjourney or Flux.

 What an image-to-video prompt should specify